-In my 20s having all my luggage lost in a Central African airport would have had me in tears panicking but not so in my twenties.
-A much savvier packer, I had packed my hand luggage well and knew just what to do!
-You are not so easily phased as a 30s traveller.
+In my 20s having all my luggage lost in a Central African airport would have had me in tears panicking but not so in my thirties.

 You do more interesting travel itineraries

 I definitely appreciate things so much more now I’m older and this goes for travel.
-Every experience fees far more magical and has a bigger impact and appreciate by me!
+Every experience feels far more magical and has a bigger impact and appreciate by me.